 Like prone (stomach) sleeping, side sleeping is not recommended.
 Do not let your newborn sleep on her side.
 It’s very easy for her to roll over to her tummy.

-- 12 months and older: Your baby is going to sleep however he or she wants to!
+12 months and older: Your baby is going to sleep however he or she wants to!

 It’s simple.
 Never put your baby to sleep face down during the first year.
 The best newborn sleeping position is the supine position—on the back.
 Don’t let anybody tell you otherwise!